|

 Like his friend and mentor, L S Lowry,

 he also extensively painted the local northern scene.
-Riley
+Riley showed

-man show was exhibited at Salford
+was exhibited at Salford

 Art Gallery, and being selected to attend the Slade Drawing

-School where he studied for six years before further studies
+School where he studied for six years before further studies for

-army doing national service under conscription.
+doing national service under conscription.

-He was also a keen footballer, and was actually selected to
+He was also a keen footballer, and was actually selected to play

-play for the Manchester
+for the Manchester United

-United Youth Team, and played alongside Duncan
+Youth Team, and played alongside Duncan

 Edwards.
 However, Riley eventually chose to follow his career